Tooltip

 A tooltip is a small, contextual overlay that provides additional information when users interact with an element in a user interface.

-Tooltip component should be a sibling of the element it is describing (not a child element).
+The tooltip should be a sibling of the element it is describing (not a child element).
+The for attribute links it to that element by id.

 When to use